CriticalCareClub/Kompendium/Text/310-Speziell/Neurologie/index.md

 ::::{only} not nosidebar

-:::{sidebar} Krampfanfall in der Schwangerschaft
+:::{margin} Krampfanfall in der Schwangerschaft
 - Folge einer Präemklampsie.
 - Vgl. :ref\`eklampsie\`
 :::